Keyboard shortcuts

 Interactive Setup

-Run zeph init and select Orchestrator as the LLM provider.
+Run zeph init and select Multi-provider as the LLM setup.
 The wizard prompts for:

 1. Primary provider — select from Ollama, Claude, OpenAI, or Compatible.
 Provide the model name, base URL, and API key as needed.